 How can I place my hands to make meditation as comfortable as possible?

-Whatever the answer is, that’s the best way to place your hands.
+Whatever the answer is, then for you, that’s the best hand posture for meditation.

 Frequently asked questions

 There are many different reasons why people might touch their fingers when they meditate.

 Some people do it because they were taught to do it by a teacher or guru, and they believe that it has special spiritual meaning.
 Others do it because they find that it helps them to focus and connect with their breath.